Learn how to decoupage flower pots using napkins and Mod Podge! This easy craft adds beauty to your home decor. Also makes a great gift.

 When I first saw these pots I wondered what talented artist painted the flowers on the sides of these pots.
 Because my mom would love these!

 Maybe it’s just my astigmatism, but I even saw texture from the paint in the flower petals.
-So I clicked through the post to learn more . . . and it was then that I discovered that these pots were decoupaged!
+So I clicked through the post to learn more . . . and it was then that I discovered that these pots were decoupaged with napkins!
 Yes, decoupage flower pots, rather than a printed design.
 Wow.

 Not only that, but they were decoupaged with napkins.
 I’m really impressed – they’re so beautiful.
-Mod Podging some terra cotta is definitely on the schedule this summer; I would actually love to make these as gifts for people in addition to home decor.
+Mod Podging some terra cotta is definitely on the schedule this spring or summer; I would actually love to make these as gifts for people in addition to garden decor.

 - Decorative napkins with patterns to cut out

 - Terra cotta pots